Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Introduction

-Another area of study is on the ability of deep networks to memorize training data~\citep{zhang2016understanding,yun2018small,park2020provable,vershynin2020memory}.~\citet{yun2018small} show that $\Theta(n)$ parameters are sufficient to memorize $\Theta(n)$ training points for ReLU nets with at least 3 layers and~\citet{park2020provable} reduce the parameter requirement to sublinear in the number of training examples.
-Similar results have also been proven for residual architectures~\citep{hardt2016identity} and convolutional nets~\citep{nguyen2018optimization}.~\citet{bartlett2019nearly} analyze the VC-dimension of neural nets, leading to upper and lower bounds on the parameter count needed to fit training data.
+Another area of study is on the ability of deep networks to memorize training data~\citep{zhang2016understanding,yun2018small,park2020provable,vershynin2020memory}.~\citet{yun2018small} show that $\Theta(n)$ parameters are sufficient to memorize $\Theta(n)$ training points for ReLU nets with at least 3 layers, and~\citet{park2020provable} reduce the parameter requirement to sublinear in $n$.
+Similar results have been proven for residual architectures~\citep{hardt2016identity} and convolutional nets~\citep{nguyen2018optimization}.~\citet{bartlett2019nearly} analyze the VC-dimension of neural nets, leading to bounds on the parameter count needed to fit training data.
 Other works study expressivity via connections to tensor approximation and sum-product networks~\citep{cohen2016convolutional, cohen2016expressive}.

 There is a long line of work on studying the ability of neural nets to recognize and represent formal languages.
-The seminal work of~\citet{siegelmann1995computational} shows that RNNs are Turing complete, but the construction leverages infinite precision in the hidden activations.~\citet{Chen2018RecurrentNN} extend this result to ReLU activations and study implications in language modeling.
+The seminal work of~\citet{siegelmann1995computational} shows that RNNs are Turing complete but leverages infinite precision in the hidden activations.~\citet{Chen2018RecurrentNN} extend this result to ReLU activations and study implications in language modeling.
 Many variants of transformers are shown to be Turing-complete, but these constructions also rely on arbitrary precision~\citep{perez2019turing, bhattamishra-etal-2020-computational}.
-A number of recent works have also proven results for generating or recognizing formal languages with finite-precision neural nets~\citep{weiss2018practical,korsky2019computational,hewitt2020rnns}.
-However, none of these results consider Turing machines.
-Furthermore, these papers do not analyze their constructions from a generalization perpsective.
-Bounding the sample complexity of statistically meaningful approximation requires additional complications in both the construction and statistical analysis.
+Recent works have also proven results for generating or recognizing formal languages with finite-precision neural nets~\citep{weiss2018practical,korsky2019computational,hewitt2020rnns}, but these results do not consider Turing machines or analyze statistical properties of their constructions.
+Concurrent work~\citep{chung2021turing}~proves Turing completeness of RNNs with finite precision, relying on a dynamically growing memory module in the architecture (which serves the same purpose as the long decoder sequences in our Transformer construction).
+However, they do not analyze statistical properties, which requires additional complications in both the construction and statistical analysis.